 The day of surgery, you will be cared for in the operating room by surgeons, anesthesiologists and nurses who specialize in small intestine tumor surgery.
 After surgery, you will recover in the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.

-The Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women’s Cancer Center provides the world’s most advanced and innovative multidisciplinary care for patients with gastrointestinal diseases, such as small intestine tumors.
+The Gastrointestinal Cancer Treatment Center at Dana-Farber Brigham Cancer Center provides the world’s most advanced and innovative multidisciplinary care for patients with gastrointestinal diseases, such as small intestine tumors.
 Our treatment team includes surgeons, medical and radiation oncologists, nutritionists, pathologists, anesthesiologists and gastroenterologists.
 In addition, patients have full access to BWH’s world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.